ATMAH Programme To Increase Employment Opportunities For People Of Determination In Abu Dhabi - UrduPoint

 - UAE

-- 'ATMAH' programme to increase employment opportunities for People of Determination in Abu ..
+- ATMAH programme to increase employment opportunities for People of Determination in Abu Dhabi

 ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 14th Apr, 2020) The GCC’s first Social Impact bond will be piloted in Abu Dhabi as part of an agreement signed between the Department of Community Development, DCD, the Authority of Social Contribution – Ma’an, Aldar Education, Aldar Properties, and the Zayed Higher Organisation for People of Determination, ZHO, to support the employment of People of Determination.